interplaynetary/free-association/README.md

 This is Hegel's resolution of the master-slave dialectic realized in practice: mutual recognition without ownership or domination.
 Your contributions don't buy you permanent shares — they participate in an evolving network of mutual-recognition that continuously adjusts to reflect real social-material contributions.

+We have a world to win!
+Lets play! 🌍✨☺️

 ## Learn more 📚

 - [Playnet.lol](https://playnet.lol)